-To honor and educate the whole child by equally engaging body, mind, emotion, and spirit.
+To honor and educate the whole child by equally engaging body, mind, emotion & spirit

 The vision for Spirit of the Lake Community School (SLCS) began in 2010 with a book study group.
-A small gathering of engaged parents was searching for an educational model that honored the whole child, used a compassionate approach to enliven children's natural joy in learning, and brought a curriculum deeply informed by child development.
-The Waldorf educational approach resonated and was adopted as the inspiration for our unique curriculum.
+A small gathering of engaged parents was searching for an educational model that honored the whole child, used a compassionate approach to enliven children's natural joy in learning and brought a curriculum deeply informed by child development.
+The Waldorf educational approach resonated with these parents and was adopted as the inspiration for the curriculum for the future school.

-In 2012, these same parents hired faculty, formed a board, and opened the doors of SLCS at the old Howard Gnesen Elementary School.
+In 2012, these same parents hired faculty, formed a board and opened the doors of SLCS at the former Howard Gnesen Elementary School.
 While the site provided large, sunny classrooms and an ideal outdoor play area for the children, the long drive proved to be a barrier for many parents.
-The grade school is now located in shared space at the old Chester Park UMC, and the mixed-age Kinderfarm program is based at a small hobby farm.
+The Grades is now located in the Chester Bowl neighborhood and our Early Childhood programs are based at Kenwood Lutheran Church.

 who we are

-The Kinderfarm program provides a beautiful, warm, home-like environment for children ages three and one-half through six.
+The Early Childhood program provides a beautiful, warm, home-like environment for children ages three through six.
 The teacher brings baking, handwork, painting and gardening experiences to the children that are grounded in the seasons of the year.
+The classroom furniture and toys are made of natural materials and are open-ended for maximum creative use.
 The children's imagination is nurtured through artful telling of carefully selected stories and by encouraging free play - both indoors and out.
-Toys are made of natural materials.
-Foundational skills for academic success embedded in the program include sequencing, sensory integration, hand-eye coordination, and exposure to a rich vocabulary.
+Foundational skills for academic success embedded in the program include sequencing, sensory integration, hand-eye coordination and exposure to a rich vocabulary.
 The overall environment and the carefully selected activities nurture the child's sense of awe and wonder.

-Grades' students at SLCS engage in hands-on, integrated learning incorporating all of their senses, including rhythmic physical activities, recitation of verses and songs, annual theatrical performances, painting, drawing, daily music instruction, as well as handwork skills such as sculpting, knitting, felting, weaving, and woodworking.
-The traditional academic subjects of reading, writing, mathematics and the sciences are taught in a lively and engaging manner, and Ojibwe language and culture lessons are a regular part of the week.
+Grades' students at SLCS engage in hands-on, integrated learning incorporating all of their senses, including rhythmic physical activities, recitation of verses and songs, annual theatrical performances, painting, drawing and daily music instruction, as well as handwork skills such as sculpting, knitting, felting, weaving and woodworking.
+The traditional academic subjects of reading, writing, mathematics and the sciences are taught in a lively and engaging manner, and Spanish language and culture lessons are a regular part of the week.

 Our school philosophy is guided by the works of Rudolf Steiner and his model of Waldorf education.
-Our curriculum is based on Steiner’s unique humanitarian views, and lessons are purposefully crafted with an understanding of human development that addresses the needs of the growing child in an imaginative way.
-The foundation of our early childhood program is based on play, movement and oral learning.
-As children progress through the grades, the curriculum becomes increasingly more academically stimulating and challenging.
-At the core of all teachings, rigorous education is infused with creativity that stimulates critical thinking, develops emotional intelligence, and inspires artistic expression.
-Our interdisciplinary curriculum is rich in humanities and sciences, integrated with art, handwork, music and movement.
+Our curriculum is based on Steiner’s unique humanitarian views and lessons are purposefully crafted with an understanding of human development that addresses the needs of the growing child in an imaginative way.
+The foundation of our Early Childhood programs is based on play, movement and oral learning.
+As children progress through The Grades, the curriculum becomes increasingly academically stimulating and challenging.
+At the core of all teachings, rigorous education is infused with creativity that stimulates critical thinking, develops emotional intelligence and inspires artistic expression.
+Our interdisciplinary curriculum is rich in humanities and sciences and integrated with art, handwork, music and movement.
 We utilize natural learning materials and hands-on projects to deepen the discovery process while making connections to the Earth and our community.

 we support our students in their mastery to: